 What is the Armed Forces Independence Payment (AFIP)?

 This is a tax-free payment made to both service personnel and veterans who are seriously injured as a result of their service.
 It is paid by the Department for Work and Pensions (DWP) and is instead of receiving a Personal Independence Payment (PIP), Disability Living Allowance (DLA) or Attendance Allowance (AA).

 Where can I get further help and information?

 You can read more about some of the help disabled people can get in this section of our website.
 In particular, you may be eligible for a grant under the Access to Work scheme that is designed to support disabled people and people with health or mental health conditions to start working or stay in work, including self-employment.

-If you employ a carer, you may find our Disability Tax Guide helpful.
+If you employ a carer, you may find our section Taking on an employee helpful.